jasumonga17/Kafka-Stock-Market-Data-Analysis/README.md

 # Kafka-Stock-Market-Data-Analysis

 ### Process:

-1.)
-Utilized Docker to streamline and containerize the deployment of Kafka for the scope of the project.

-2.)
-Used the Jupyter Notebook environment to install Kafka using Python.

-3.)
-Created a producer to write data to Kafka and serialize the content before sending it to the Kafka broker or server.

-4.)
-Messages were de-serialized and read using the Kaka consumer on the other end.
+•	Implemented streamlined deployment of Apache Kafka for a stock market data project, utilizing Docker to containerize the deployment process, ensuring efficient and consistent setup across environments.

+•	Developed data streaming functionality in a Jupyter Notebook environment, creating a Kafka producer to serialize and transmit stock market data, and a consumer to deserialize and process the information, contributing to a robust and scalable data processing pipeline.

 #### Producer